- Why App?

 - Accept – Offered a space (for a particular term) to become a student at Appalachian.
 Student must continue to meet eligibility requirements as presented by the Office of Admissions.

-- Accept Fall 2013 – Offered a space for the Fall 2013 academic term to become a student at Appalachian.
+- Accept Spring– Offered a space for the spring academic term to become a student at Appalachian.
 This decision letter could be sent to the following categories of applicants: applicants that were originally wait-listed for Fall or applicants that became complete after the third notification period.
-We are fortunate enough to be able to accommodate a selected number of competitive students for the Spring term.
+We are fortunate enough to be able to accommodate a select number of competitive students for the Spring term.

-- Deny – Not eligible for admission to Appalachian given the current applicant pool.
+- Deny – Not eligible for admission to Appalachian.
 Students are encouraged to attend another accredited institution and re-apply for admission as a transfer student.
 Contact your Admissions Counselor for more information, or visit the transfer web site.

 - Rescind – Administrative withdrawal of an applicant who, as determined by the Office of Admissions, does not continue to meet eligibility requirements or standards.